zackaryr/760-project/README.md

 # 760-project README

 This project was created for the INST760 class in Fall of 2022.
-The url where this project is hosted is here: https://morning-coast-44275.herokuapp.com/
+This project was hosted here on Heroku: https://morning-coast-44275.herokuapp.com/

+This project is no longer being hosted on Heroku as they require a subscription service to keep projects live.